SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 IRSA is used to provide permissions to both the `cluster-autoscaler` and `aws-load-balancer-controller`.

+By default, Amazon EKS is configured to efficiently scale up the number of pods on a worker node by having a large warm pool of IP addresses and Elastic Network Interfaces (ENIs).
+We recommend a 1:1 broker pod to worker node architecture to reduce the number of wasted IP addresses.
+To accomplish this, the `vpc-cni` add-on is configured with `WARM_IP_TARGET=1` and `WARM_ENI_TARGET=0`.
+For more details, see https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/eni-and-ip-target.md.

 ### Access <a name="eks-access"></a>

 You have two options for cluster access: